interlock-network/interlock-models/docs/mads/5-realistic-strategies.md

 We can see that the crowdfunder changes rewards as a function of contradiction-rate and distance-from-user-goal, which means that it keeps issuing rewards until it reaches the assumed maximum (i.e. 0.5M) or the simulation ends.
-The same holds for the amount of tokens the in-model interlock chooses to sell.
+The same holds for the amount of tokens the in-model Interlock chooses to sell.
 But it buys less-and-less and it approaches the user-goal, and it allows less-and-less staking as more users join the network.
 There is no per-lookup-fee but there is a weekly user-fee which is modulated by token-price-delta, contradiction-rate, and anti-user-goal -- the latter